-UK's Boris Johnson calls on millions to go back to work in plan to ease lockdown
+Boris Johnson calls on UK to go back to work in plan to ease lockdown

 The message to "stay alert," which Johnson announced earlier Sunday on Twitter, has been met with criticism and ridicule on social media, for its vagueness.

-Lack of unity across kingdom
+Lack of unity across country

 The government's new messaging and advice has also put it at odds with the United Kingdom's smaller three nations.